openlookeng/hetu-core/hetu-docs/en/functions/conversion.md

 For example, a query that expects a varchar will automatically convert a bigint value to an equivalent varchar.

-Obviously, not all data types are compatible with each other, below table lists all the feasible conversion for all basic datatype.
+Obviously, not all data types are compatible with each other, following table lists all the feasible conversion for all basic datatype.

 |           | BOOLEAN | TINYINT | SMALLINT | INTEGER | BIGINT | REAL | DOUBLE | DECIMAL | VARCHAR | CHAR | VARBINARY | JSON | DATE  | TIME  | TIME WITH TIME ZONE | TIMESTAMP | TIMESTAMP WITH TIME ZONE |
 | --------- | ------- | ------- | -------- | ------- | ------ | ---- | ------ | ------- | ------- | ---- | --------- | ---- | ----- | ----- | ------------------- | --------- | ------------------------ |